zverok/zverok.github.io/_posts/2023-10-18-syntax-sugar2-pattern-matching.md

 * Taking it further;
 * Conclusions.

+_UPD: Here is the [next](http://zverok.space/blog/2023-10-27-syntax-sugar2-pattern-matching-cont.html), but sadly, not the last part!
+Stay tuned._

-You can subscribe to my [Substack](https://zverok.substack.com/) to not miss the next version, or follow me on [Twitter](https://twitter.com/zverok).
+You can subscribe to my [Substack](https://zverok.substack.com/) to not miss the next part, or follow me on [Twitter](https://twitter.com/zverok).

 ---